 This course provides clinical instruction in the theory, practice, and research of counselor supervision.
-The course emphasizes the development of clinical supervisory knowledge and skills, intervention strategies, and evaluation skills necessary for the training and development of competent professional counselors.
+The course emphasizes the main supervision domains of developmental, process, and psychotherapy-informed models.
+Students develop clinical supervisory knowledge and skills, intervention strategies, and evaluation skills necessary for the training and development of competent professional counselors.
 Multicultural supervisory issues, ethics, and legal issues are also reviewed.